BetterAndroid/PanguText/docs-source/src/en/guide/quick-start.md

 ### Configure Repositories

-The dependencies of `PanguText` are published in **Maven Central** and our public repository, you can use the following method to configure repositories.
+The dependencies of `PanguText` are published in **Maven Central** and our public repository.
+You can use the following method to configure repositories.

 We recommend using Kotlin DSL as the Gradle build script language and [SweetDependency](https://github.com/HighCapable/SweetDependency) to manage dependencies.